diogenes1oliveira/hbase2-docker/README.md

 ```

 The commands above will start a standalone HBase cluster with all the necessary ports
 bound to the local interface and with all hostnames advertised to `localhost`.
+The Master Web UI is accessible at
+http://localhost:16010/ and a custom health check page is available at http://localhost:17000/.

 To get more details about the standalone mode, check https://hbase.apache.org/book.html#standalone.